augustinh22/maptime-salzburg/organisation/03_checklist_event.md

 - [ ] microphone (with battery)
 - [ ] screencast of presenter's laptop
 - [ ] mouse with halo around cursor
+- [ ] videos shall not contain any copyright protected images or data, otherwise it might not be possible to upload them

 ## During event

+- [ ] ask everyone if it is okay to take photos of him or her
 - [ ] take photos of event

 ## After event